AlloyCI/alloy-runner/docs/configuration/runner_autoscale_aws/index.md

 ```

 NOTE: **Note:**
-There are some issues regarding making GitLab Runner gracefully handle Spot
+There are some issues regarding making AlloyCI Runner gracefully handle Spot
 price changes, and there are reports of `docker-machine` attempting to
 continually remove a Docker Machine.
-GitLab has provided patches for both cases
+AlloyCI has provided patches for both cases
 in the upstream project.
 For more information, see issues
 [#2771](https://gitlab.com/gitlab-org/gitlab-runner/issues/2771) and
 [#2772](https://gitlab.com/gitlab-org/gitlab-runner/issues/2772).

 ## Conclusion

-In this guide we learned how to install and configure a GitLab Runner in
+In this guide we learned how to install and configure a AlloyCI Runner in
 autoscale mode on AWS.

-Using the autoscale feature of GitLab Runner can save you both time and money.
+Using the autoscale feature of AlloyCI Runner can save you both time and money.
 Using the Spot instances that AWS provides can save you even more, but you must
 be aware of the implications.
 As long as your bid is high enough, there shouldn't
 be an issue.